 This course covers a wide range of topics in developing GIS software tools.
 There are two main themes of this course.
 First, we introduce techniques that will help students build custom tools to automate spatial data handling processes, including topics of programming skills, software testing, and verification.
 The second theme of this course is about project management for GIS software development.
 More specifically, we discuss how agile methods can be applied for software development projects.
-The course is organized around a set of coding tutorials, lectures, and discussions.
+The course is organized around a set of coding tutorials, lectures, projects, and discussions.
 It is mostly a project-oriented course, where each major coding topic will end with finishing a project using the concepts covered, and there is also a final project.
 Upon completion of this course students will be able to

-- understand the tasks of GIS customization, - write code to implement GIS tools in open-source and commercial GIS, - understand the fundamentals of agile project management - put together and manage a project to automate GIS tasks, and - identify and act upon ethic issues in GIS software design and applications.
+- write code to implement GIS tools in open-source and commercial GIS, - understand the tasks of GIS customization, - understand the fundamentals of agile project management, and - put together and manage a project to automate GIS tasks.